 15 A person who is not permitted to board an aircraft under section 14 is not permitted to board another aircraft for a flight to Canada for a period of 14 days after the refusal, unless they provide a medical certificate certifying that their elevated temperature is not related to COVID-19.

 Requirement - equipment

-16 An air carrier must calibrate and maintain the equipment that it uses to conduct temperature screenings under subsection 12(2) in accordance with the standards.
+16 An air carrier must calibrate and maintain the equipment that it uses to conduct temperature screenings under subsection 12(2) to ensure that the equipment is in proper operating condition.

 Requirement - training